 - It is illegal to sell caps, cracker snaps, novelty matches, party poppers, serpents and throwdowns to anyone under 16 years old.

 - You must only sell fireworks that conform to British Safety Standards and meet certain noise conditions.
-They must have BS 7114 printed on the box.

 You can only sell fireworks during the days around: